 Height: 80 meters (262 ft)

 With its majestic 28 curtain-like waterfalls, Sinulom falls made its way to the list of the city’s top tourist attractions.
-The name “Sinulom” came from the Visayan word “sulom” which means “black ant”.
-The water of the Sinulom Falls flows directly through the Cagayan de Oro River.
+The name “Sinulog” came from the Visayan word “slum” which means “black ant”.
+The water of the Sinulog Falls flows directly through the Cagayan de Oro River.
 Its clean and clear water also makes it a perfect place for swimming, The place is also surrounded by lush greenery with a very scenic nature view.
-Anyone who loves nature would absolutely enjoy staying here.
+Anyone who loves nature would enjoy staying here.

 11. Limunsudan Falls

 Height: 265 meters (870 ft)

 Being the second-highest waterfall in the Philippines, Limunsudan Falls is still considered a hidden gem in Iligan City.
 It is because the waterfall is surrounded by forest and it’s not easy to reach.
 The pathways are challenging and walking through them makes the journey strenuous.

 But what’s interesting about going there?
 Visitors will be able to pass by a community of the Higaonon tribe.
 In this place, a ritual will be done to tourists because they believe that the guidance of the Magbabaya or “God” will protect them before they could see the majestic Limunsudan Falls.

 Height: 30 meters (100 ft)